UNIVERSE- GOD'S MOST MONUMENTAL ARTWORK

 ''Two possibilities exist: either we are alone in the Universe or we are not.
 Both are equally terrifying''

-The launch of the Apollo series of satellites paved a new way for human endeavor in the field of space research.
-Soon space research and astronomy became the cornerstone of development and many countries poured their existing resources for space research, countries started setting up their own space agencies, for example; Russia has the 'Roscosmos', U.S. has NASA, India has ISRO, Japan has JAXA.
+The launch of the Apollo series of satellites paved the way for a new era of human endeavor in the field of space research.
+Soon, space research and astronomy became the cornerstone of scientific development, and many countries began diverting significant resources into space exploration.
+Nations started establishing their own space agencies — for example, Russia has Roscosmos, the U.S. has NASA, India has ISRO, and Japan has JAXA.

 ''Mathematics is the language with which God has written the Universe''